-- ord() -returns the position of the character in ASCII table, napr. ord('A') return the value 65 - chr() returns the character, which is in the entered position, e.g. chr(65) returns 'A' For the enetered character it prints its predecessor and successor.
+- ord() -returns the position of the character in ASCII table, for example ord('A') return the value 65 - chr() returns the character, which is in the entered position, e.g. chr(65) returns 'A'

+For the entered character it prints its predecessor and successor.